Are Children of Addicts More Likely to Become Addicts?

 At a young age, children with a parent who is misusing alcohol learn to become aware of potential dangers or threats to their safety and well-being.
 This can lead to hypervigilance, an increased state of awareness that causes sensitivity to surroundings.
 As an adult, extreme and excessive attentiveness can distract from work, family life, and other relationships, causing them to continually be “on guard.”
 Even if some dangers aren’t necessarily real, they become obsessed with knowing all the possible dangers.
 Experts believe that hypervigilance stems from the shame and pain experienced in childhood of having parents with alcohol use disorder.

-7. Fear of Abandonment
+7. A Deep-Rooted Fear of Being Left Behind

 Many times parents with alcohol misuse are emotionally or physically detached.
 This can cause a child to develop a debilitating fear of abandonment.
 In adulthood, this can cause them to hold onto toxic relationships for fear of being alone.
 Similarly, many children of parents with alcohol misuse end up constantly seeking approval from others and basing their self-worth on helping others.
 They can become people-pleasers who are devastated if someone isn’t happy with them; they live in fear of any kind of criticism.
 This can also drive them to become perfectionists, overachievers, or workaholics with a strong sense of responsibility.